2026 In-Person Workshops

 LeadershipLEADERSHIP DEVELOPMENT

-NCLA along with the Leadership, Administration, and Management (LAMS) Section is pleased to partner with NC LIVE on regional workshops for library leaders.
+NCLA along with the Leadership, Administration, and Management (LAMS) Section is pleased to partner with NC LIVE on workshops for library leaders.

 Guest facilitators will share their knowledge on specific leadership competencies and guide you through common leadership challenges.
 Whether you are in a leadership position already, or aspire to be, consider registering for an upcoming Leadership Development workshop.
 Is there a local library leader that you'd like to suggest as a session facilitator?
 Send a message to help [at] nclive.org (help[at]nclive[dot]org)